aws-powertools/powertools-lambda-python/docs/quickstart.md

 [INFO]  2021-11-22T15:32:02.145Z        ba3bea3d-fe3a-45db-a2ce-72e813d55b91    Request from unknown received
 ```

-So far everything is fine!
-You might also decide to add additional context to your logs.
-You can take it out of the lambda context or the event.
-The downside of this approach is that we would add extra complexity to ensure that you always add these specific attributes in each location.
-In addition, we added the boilerplate code and even with a third-party library, it's not straightforward.
-Is there anything else we can do?
+So far, so good!
+To make things easier, we want to add extra context to the logs.
+We can extract it from a lambda context or an event passed to lambda handler at the time of invocation.
+We have to make sure that we always add those specific attributes wherever a logger is used.
+Can we ensure that the required attributes are added automatically on our behalf without having to move them around?
 Yes!
-We may use the powertools logger functions as in the following example.
+Powertools Logger to the rescue :-)
 === "app.py"

     ```python hl_lines="1 6 13 19 23"